-Virginia Department of Criminal Justice Services Virginia Center for School and Campus Safety 1100 Bank Street Richmond, VA 23219
+Virginia Department of Criminal Justice Services Virginia Center for School and Campus Safety 1100 Bank Street Richmond, Virginia 23219

-Risk and Strategic Management, Corp (RSM) of Herndon, Virginia, graciously donated the production of the video, School Bus Driver and Monitor Security Manual, which is an essential component of this training.
+Risk and Strategic Management, Corp.
+(RSM) of Herndon, Virginia, graciously donated the production of the video, School Bus Driver and Monitor Security Manual, which is an essential component of this training.
+This video (Virginia School Bus Driver and Monitor Video) may be found at http://bit.ly/2ZPV8ld.